vatesfr/xen-orchestra/docs/docs/backup_howto.md

 - **Compression** is configured at the backup job level, and applies only to full backups.
 For full backups, prefer [Zstandard (Zstd)](https://en.wikipedia.org/wiki/Zstd) if your host supports it.
 - **Encryption** is configured at the backup repository level, not per individual backup job.
 To use encryption with incremental backups, the **use VHD blocks** setting must be enabled.
 - Setting a **Full backup interval** prevents infinite backup chains, which may degrade resilience against block corruption over time.
-We recommend either defining a regular interval or enabling health checks for your Delta backup and Continuous Replication jobs.
+We recommend either defining a regular interval or enabling health checks for your incremental backup and incremental replication jobs.
 :::